tandav/keepass-env/README.md

 # keepass-env
-Read key-value pairs from a `.kdbx` file and can set them as environment variables or return as dict.

-`.kdbx` entries can store key-value attributes.
+Read key-value pairs from `.kdbx` file and can set them as environment variables or return as dict. `.kdbx` entries can store key-value attributes.
 This tool takes a path to entry and loads it's attributes.

 ## install
 ```